marksherriff/vampiregames/syllabus.md

 ### Attendance
 {: .no_toc }
-* No attendance will be taken during the lectures sessions on Tuesdays and Thursdays.
+* No attendance will be taken during the lectures sessions.
 * We do not plan to record lectures this semester to better encourage attendance and participation.
-Recordings from previous semesters will be available for students who have to miss class.
-* Students should only attend the lecture section they have registered for due to room size restrictions.
-* Guided Practice activities will take place during announced class sessions.
-Some of these will be in-class only, while some can be done outside of class time.
-Also note that some Guided Practice activities _must_ be done in teams and cannot be done solo or even in pairs.
-Pay attention to the instructions.

 ### Late Policy
 {: .no_toc }
-* Late work grace periods are built into Gradescope where appropriate.
-Further exceptions require professor approval.
-* In general, late work will not be accepted - either for individual or group work.
+_TBD_

 ### This Syllabus
 {: .no_toc }